Mati365/ckeditor5-rails/README.md

 ## Including CKEditor 5 assets 📦

 To include CKEditor 5 assets in your application, you can use the `ckeditor5_assets` helper method.
-This method takes the version of CKEditor 5 as an argument and includes the necessary assets.
-It allows you to specify custom translations to be included.
+This method takes the version of CKEditor 5 as an argument and includes the necessary resources of the editor.
+Depending on the specified configuration, it includes the JS and CSS assets from the official CKEditor 5 CDN or one of the popular CDNs.

-Keep in mind that you need to include the assets in the `head` section of your layout.
-In examples below, we use `content_for` to include the assets in the `head` section.
+Keep in mind that you need to include the helper result in the `head` section of your layout.
+In examples below, we use `content_for` helper to include the assets in the `head` section of the view.

 ### Lazy loading 🚀

 <details>
   <summary>Loading JS and CSS Assets</summary>

-All JS assets defined by the `ckeditor5_assets` helper method are loaded asynchronously.
+All JS assets defined by the `ckeditor5_assets` helper method are loaded **asynchronously**.
 It means that the assets are loaded in the background without blocking the rendering of the page.
-However, the CSS assets are loaded synchronously to prevent the flash of unstyled content and ensure that the editor is styled correctly.
+However, the CSS assets are loaded **synchronously** to prevent the flash of unstyled content and ensure that the editor is styled correctly.

 It has been achieved by using web components, together with import maps, which are supported by modern browsers.
 The web components are used to define the editor and its plugins, while the import maps are used to define the dependencies between the assets.